-As you approach the Tel, you will see the road towards the city gate (POI #2 on the map above).
+As you approach the Tel, you will see the road toward the city gate (point of interest #2 on the map above).

-And before starting the ascent, to the right, you will see a statue that shows where Sennacherib’s army built the siege ramp.
-And on top of the Tel, you will see the statue of the defenders.
+Before starting the ascent to the right, you will see a statue showing where Sennacherib’s Army built the siege ramp.
+And on top of the Tel, you will see the figure of the defenders.

-The gate (POI #2 on the map) is one of the most impressive structures of this site.
-And here is how it may looked like during the time of King Hezekiah.
+The gate (point of interest #2 on the map) is one of the most impressive structures on this site.
+And here is what it may have looked like during the time of King Hezekiah.

 Why was the access path to the gate built to the left of the wall?

-In antiquity, soldiers would carry their sword or spear in their right hand and their shield in their left hand.
+In antiquity, soldiers would carry their swords or spear in their right hand and shields in their left hand.
 When ascending to the gate, soldiers would be exposed to attack by the wall’s defenders on their right side – the unprotected side.
 This made it more difficult for them to use their weapons effectively.

 The gate that was revealed in the excavation is the largest one known in the country from the First Temple period.

-According to Sa’ar Ganor, excavation director on behalf of the Israel Antiquities Authority, “The size of the gate is consistent with the historical and archaeological knowledge we possess, whereby Lachish was a major city and the most important one after Jerusalem”.
-According to the biblical narrative, the cities’ gates were the place where ‘everything took place’: the city elders, judges, governors, kings, and officials – everyone would sit on benches in the city gate.
+According to Sa’ar Ganor, excavation director on behalf of the Israel Antiquities Authority, “The size of the gate is consistent with the historical and archaeological knowledge we possess, whereby Lachish was a major city and the most important one after Jerusalem.”
+According to the biblical narrative, the cities’ gates were where ‘everything took place’: the city elders, judges, governors, kings, and officials – everyone would sit on benches at the city gate.
 These benches were found in our excavation”.